Item Window - Item Tab

 The Item's Components can be managed using the buttons to the right of the Purchase Order Components Grid.

-Add and Edit: The Add and Edit buttons will display the Component Window to create a new Component or change the selected Component on the Purchase Order Components Grid, respectively.
+Add and Edit: The Add and Edit buttons will display the Component Window to create a new Component or change the selected/highlighted Component on the Purchase Order Components Grid, respectively.
 For a full description of the Component Window, see the Entering Components below.

 Delete: Upon selecting a Component and clicking the Delete button, one of two actions will occur: